Football in England: Premier League

 The Premier League was founded in 1992 after England's top clubs broke away from the Football League in a successful effort aimed at increasing their income at the expense of clubs in the lower divisions.
 Links with The Football League were maintained, and each season the bottom three clubs are relegated from the Premier League and replaced by the top three from the Championship.
 The Premier League is contested between 20 clubs each season.
 Each club in the Premier League in any given season owns one twentieth of a share in the league itself, meaning that they are all supposedly equal owners with equal rights and responsibilities.
+Some of the famous clubs in the premier league include Manchester United, Liverpool and Chelsea.
+The Premier League is widely considered to be the best league in the world.

 English Football League

 Although the oldest league in the world, the English Football League (EFL) now ranks second in the hierarchy of English football since the split of England's top clubs in 1992 to form the FA Premier League.
 The EFL has 72 member clubs evenly divided among three divisions, currently named the Championship, League One and League Two.
-Despite the organisational split, promotion and relegation of clubs still takes place between the Premier League and the EFL.
+Despite the organizational split, promotion and relegation of clubs still take place between the Premier League and the EFL.

 National League

-Below the EFL is what is commonly known as "non-League football".
-The term non-league can be confusing, as it refers to those clubs outside the Premier League (which broke-away on top of “the league”) and EFL (“the league”), although they still play in organised league competitions.
+Clubs not playing within either the Premier League or the three levels of the English Football League are commonly stated to be playing "non-League football".
+This use of the term non-league can be confusing, as these lower-level clubs do indeed play within organized league structures, but these lower-level leagues are outside of the Premier and English Football Leagues; hence the term "non-league" football.

 In recent years, the top few levels have been consolidated into the National League System, operated by the FA.
 Most clubs in the National League division are fully professional.

 There is promotion and relegation between League Two and the National League, and for several levels below that, although this becomes more irregular further down the league system.
 The non-League system is often known as the "pyramid", because the number of leagues at each level begins to increase the further down through the levels, with each league covering a smaller geographic area.